gidden/opt-int-old-cyclopts/README.md

 If you choose to install coin in a non-standard location, you must add a path to the include directory in your PATH variable.

+Similarly, if you choose to install cyclopts in a non-standard location, you must add a path to the include directory in your PATH variable.

 With these steps taken, one can perform the normal cmake, make, make install steps.